General (scope, time limits)

 Finally, the fact that the appeal procedure is exclusively carried out in writing can represent an obstacle since the appellant has no direct contact with the judges and can only express themselves in written form.
 The Court has the possibility to order a hearing if the facts are not elucidated in a sufficient manner,[77] however in practice, it does not make use of this possibility.

-Criticism from UN-CAT: In a decision[78] against Switzerland, the UN-CAT considered that the asylum procedure before the SEM/Federal Administrative Court suffered from significant shortcomings.
+Criticism from UN-CAT: In the views adopted by the Committee [78] against Switzerland, the UN-CAT considered that the asylum procedure before the SEM/Federal Administrative Court suffered from significant shortcomings.
 It stated that the judgment of the Court, given by a single judge, with only an anticipated and summary assessment of the complainant’s arguments, based on a questioning of the authenticity of the documents submitted, but without taking measures to verify them, constituted a breach of the procedural obligation to ensure an effective, independent and impartial examination required by Article 3 of the Convention.
 Regarding the effectiveness of the remedies available to the person concerned – the appeal to the Court and the request for reconsideration – the UN-CAT notes that the Swiss instances had not applied the suspensive effect to these steps and that the demand for the costs of the proceedings, while the complainant was in a precarious financial situation, deprived him of the possibility of turning to the judiciary to have his complaint examined by the judges of the Federal Administrative Court.[79]

 Legal assistance

-Organisations providing legal assistance at first instance
+Organisations providing legal assistance at first instance | |

-Federal centre Name of organisation
+Federal centre | Name of organisation |

-Altstätten SG HEKS-Rechtsschutz
+Altstätten SG | HEKS-Rechtsschutz |

-Bern BE Rechtsschutz für Asylsuchende (Berner Rechtsberatungsstelle für Menschen in Not)
+Bern BE | Rechtsschutz für Asylsuchende (Berner Rechtsberatungsstelle für Menschen in Not) |

-Basel BS HEKS-Rechtsschutz
+Basel BS | HEKS-Rechtsschutz |

-Boudry (+ airport Geneva) NE Protection juridique Caritas Suisse & VSJF
+Boudry (+ airport Geneva) NE | Protection juridique Caritas Suisse & VSJF |

-Chiasso TI SOS-Ticino & Caritas Protezione giuridica
+Chiasso TI | SOS-Ticino & Caritas Protezione giuridica |

-Zurich (+ airport Zurich) ZH Rechtsschutz für Asylsuchende (Berner Rechtsberatungsstelle für Menschen in Not)
+Zurich (+ airport Zurich) ZH | Rechtsschutz für Asylsuchende (Berner Rechtsberatungsstelle für Menschen in Not) |

 Source: Swiss Refugee Council, addresses and contacts available at: https://bit.ly/3pYFvVt.

-The Coalition of Independent Jurists for the right of asylum, gathering several lawyers and NGOs working on asylum cases, published an independent evaluation of the first year of implementation of the asylum reform.[85]
+The Coalition of Independent Jurists for the right of asylum, gathering several lawyers and NGOs working on asylum cases, published an independent evaluation of the first year of implementation of the asylum reform.[86]
 The report partly focuses on the work of the mandated legal protection, pointing to a series of problematic issues.
-On one hand, the Coalition raises the question of the independence of such mandated organisations, noting that they are very cautious when it comes to taking a stance in the public space.[86]
-The geographical proximity with the SEM in the federal centres is also reflected in the perceptions of asylum seekers, who do not always take the independence of their legal representative for granted.[87]
-The report also points at insufficient coordination among the various mandated organisations that have missed, according to the Coalition, an opportunity to jointly influence the development of case law in the interests of asylum seekers.
+On one hand, the Coalition raises the question of the independence of such mandated organisations, noting that they are very cautious when it comes to taking a stance in the public space.[87]
+The geographical proximity with the SEM in the federal centres is also reflected in the perceptions of asylum seekers, who do not always take the independence of their legal representative for granted.[88]
+The report also points to insufficient coordination among the various mandated organisations that have missed, according to the Coalition, an opportunity to jointly influence the development of case law in the interests of asylum seekers.

 Each asylum seeker is assigned a legal representative from the start of the preparatory phase and for the rest of the asylum procedure, unless the asylum seeker expressly declines this.
 The legal representative assigned should inform the asylum seeker as quickly as possible about the asylum seeker’s chances in the asylum procedure.
 The so-called legal protection in the federal asylum centres, consisting in principle of an advice office and legal representation, mainly carries out the following tasks:[89]

-• Informing and advising asylum seekers;
+- Informing and advising asylum seekers;

-• Informing asylum seekers about their chances of success in the asylum procedure;
+- Informing asylum seekers about their chances of success in the asylum procedure;

-• Ensuring the preparation of – and participating in – the interview;
+- Ensuring the preparation of – and participating in – the interview;

-• Representing the interests of unaccompanied minor asylum seekers as a person of trust in federal centres and at the airport;
+- Representing the interests of unaccompanied minor asylum seekers as a person of trust in federal centres and at the airport;

-• Drafting an opinion on the negative draft decision in the accelerated procedure;
+- Drafting an opinion on the negative draft decision in the accelerated procedure;

-• Communicating the end of the representation mandate to the asylum seeker when the representative is not willing to lodge an appeal because it would be doomed to failure (so-called ‘merits test’);[89]
+- Communicating the end of the representation mandate to the asylum seeker when the representative is not willing to lodge an appeal because it would be doomed to failure (so-called ‘merits test’);[90]

-• Ensuring legal representation during the appeal procedure, in particular by preparing and writing an appeal;
+- Ensuring legal representation during the appeal procedure, in particular by preparing and writing an appeal;

-• Informing the asylum seeker of the other possibilities for legal advice and representation for lodging an appeal.
+- Informing the asylum seeker of the other possibilities for legal advice and representation for lodging an appeal.

-In cases where the application is being channeled into the extended procedure, legal representatives must conduct an “exit interview” with the applicant in order to inform them of the further course of the asylum procedure and of the possibilities for legal advice and representation in the extended procedure (see below).
+In cases where the application is being channelled into the extended procedure, legal representatives must conduct an “exit interview” with the applicant in order to inform them of the further course of the asylum procedure and of the possibilities for legal advice and representation in the extended procedure (see below).

 The legal representation lasts, under the accelerated and the Dublin procedure, until a legally binding decision is taken, or until an incidental decision on the allocation to the extended procedure is issued by the SEM.
 It also extends to a possible appeal procedure in front of the Federal Administrative Court.
 It ends when the assigned legal representative informs the asylum seeker that they do not wish to submit an appeal because it would have no prospect of success (so called “merits-test”).
 This can be seen as problematic since the merits-test would be a task for the Court but also, since the estimation of the prospect of success is depending on jurisprudence, the development of the jurisprudence is slowed down.
 If the legal representative decides to lay down their mandate, this should take place as quickly as possible after notification of the decision to reject asylum in order for the asylum seeker to find another legal representative if wished.[91]
 The mandated legal representative should give the contact of other legal advice offices.